 At the intersection of practical and aesthetics sits this treatise on the beauty of the shadowed, the murky, the unlit.
 Jun’ichiro Tanizaki’s “In Praise of Shadows” was written in 1933, yet its weight of meaning is quite contemporary.

-Beauty, to Japanese novelist Jun’chicho Tanizaki, is something intrinsically bound to use and purpose of the thing that is beautiful.
+Beauty, to Tanizaki, is something intrinsically bound to use and purpose of the thing that is beautiful.
 Its substance, utility, how we engage with it in our daily lives.
-In this manner, In Praise of Shadows shines a light on things hidden, in shadow, things murky, with subtle luster, or unexpected.
+Moreover, quotidian usage does not demean an object but elevates it to importance worthy of rhapsody.

 Pair with Kakuzo Okakura’s delightful read on the aesthetics and deep humanity of the Japanese tea ceremony or Pablo Neruda’s exceedingly important elevation the commonplace to the celestial in Odes to Common Things.